 A set of overall strategy statistics is available after the end of a simulation, and can be evaluated in the objective or the evaluate function.

 For only considering the last N trades for the statistics, use the

 Sum of profits of all trades won so far.
 When using oversampling or phantom trades, WinLong or WinShort can be higher than WinTotal.

-Pips of all won trades minus pips of all lost trades, volume neutral.
+Profit of all won trades minus loss of all lost trades, in volume neutral PIP

 Sum of losses by all trades lost so far.
 The accumulated balance, i.e. the return of all closed trades is WinTotal - LossTotal.
 WinTotal or LossTotal can be modified by script for simulating additional wins or losses

 in the backtest.